davidmurray/cycling-network-design/README.md

 The main Python script of this project is `genetic_algorithm.py`, located in the `code/` subfolder.
 This code is the crux of this research: given a set of parameters, it will design the best cycling network for a given territory.

 ## Prerequisites
 Before using this script, you must complete the data preparation step outlined above in this file.
+You must also compile `osrm-batch-router`.
+Follow instructions in `code/osrm_batch_router/README.md`.

 ## Parameters
 ```bash